rainyear/javascript-in-one-pic/README.md

 The original mindmap diagram is drawn with [Mindnode](https://mindnode.com/) and exported to PDF/PNG/OPML files along with a `*.mm` file which can be edited with [FreeMind](http://freemind.sourceforge.net), another SVG file will be released after the whole project is finished([issues #9](https://github.com/coodict/javascript-in-one-pic/issues/9)).

 In addition to Javascript, Python3 & Golang versions are on the way!
-If you find this useful, please consider making a donation with [bitcoin](https://www.coinbase.com/rainyear) or [other way](https://github.com/rainyear/lolita/wiki/Donation).
+If you find this project helpful, please consider making a donation with [bitcoin](https://www.coinbase.com/rainyear) or [other way](https://github.com/rainyear/lolita/wiki/Donation) :beers:

 ## Releated projects

 * [Python3 in one pic](https://github.com/coodict/python3-in-one-pic)
 * Go in one pic (in preparation)

 ## TODO